 Dear CAT Supporter,

 Just like many addicts, Cameron’s marijuana use quickly moved to use of alcohol which then progressed to pain pills and eventually, heroin.
-He says heroin was the drug that “quickly brought me to my knees.”
-On August 2, 2014, he made the decision that would forever change his path in life—he walked through the doors of CAT looking for help.
+He said heroin was the drug that “quickly brought me to my knees.”
+On August 2, 2014, he made the decision that would forever change his path in life — he walked through the doors of CAT looking for help.

 Cameron went through the detox process and made another crucial decision to stay for the short-term residential treatment program.
-Successful completion of CAT’s 12 week continuing care program while living in a transitional home helped him to build a strong foundation and “get into the habit of going to meetings and working the steps.”
-Asked how his life has changed since recovering, his eyes expressed a deep sense of gratitude as he drew in his breath, head nodding, while he thought about the wonderful things that have come his way in recovery.
+Successful completion of CAT’s 12-week continuing care program while living in a transitional home helped him to build a strong foundation and “get into the habit of going to meetings and working the steps.”
+When asked how his life has changed since entering recovery, his eyes express a deep sense of gratitude, while he thinks about the wonderful things that have come his way in recovery.

 Cameron’s advice to anyone still struggling with addiction is pretty simple: “The only time there is no hope is if you’re dead.
 If you wake up in the morning, there’s still hope!”

-So as you consider a donation, remember guys like Cameron and all the other men and women who come to CAT for help.
+As you consider a donation, remember Cameron and all the other men and women who come to CAT for help.
 On behalf of all of those willing to stay for the miracle, thank you for your generous support.